vaefremov/pnglic/README.md

-# pnglic
+# pnglic: Example of REST Backend and templates-based Frontend

-Utility REST server to manage Pangea licenses and customers DB
+Utility REST server to manage Pangea licenses and customers DB.
+Actually, this is an example of REST server (API is  defined by the OpenAPI YAML descriptor) and a frontend part using the API and built using the HTML templates.

+## Overview

 This is a backend server meeting the following requirements: